Hiking From Fira to Oia In Santorini, Greece

 Hiking From Fira To Oia

 The hike starts in Fira, or Thira, near the center of the island, and mostly follows the caldera along the coast to Oia, on the tip.
-This is the most beautiful part of the island.
+For me, this is the most beautiful part of the island.

 You can mostly discover the trial as you go, but to be the most efficient, you can download the trail on All Trails or Wikiloc in advance.
 Both require a fee to download the trail, but it’s relatively inexpensive.

-Any of these trail options should be downloaded in advance before you start.
+Any of these trail options should be downloaded in advance before you start, when you have strong wifi.

 Sometimes the path is just a trail in the dirt (above), sometimes it’s a sidewalk through shopping areas, and sometimes it follows the road.
 Mostly, however, it follows the stunning coastline.